athilt/athilt/README.md

-Hi, I’m @athilt
+Hi, I’m @athilt.

 I’m currently learning React.js user interface.
-To this end, I made a curriculu-management application.
+To this end, I made a curriculum-management application.
 It is still very much in development.
 It consists of two projects:

 **curriculum**, the React GUI
 - bootstrap
+- mostly function components
+- useContext and useState hooks

 **boot1**, the Spring boot server
 - maven